openenergymonitor/HeatpumpMonitor/costingexample.md

 The following outlines example one-off or low volume cost price costing for the Heatpump Monitor.

-**Total £53.27 ex VAT** including **£28.93 ex VAT** prototype one-off PCB from [Ragworm](http://ragworm.eu) (100mm x 80mm PCB standard pricing in one-off - £34.72 inc VAT).
-Total £63.92 including VAT (20%) + misc shipping costs to do one-off prototype/DIY.
+**Total £53.48 ex VAT** including **£28.93 ex VAT** prototype one-off PCB from [Ragworm](http://ragworm.eu) (100mm x 80mm PCB standard pricing in one-off - £34.72 inc VAT).
+Total £65.38 including VAT (20%) + misc shipping costs to do one-off prototype/DIY.

 See [HeatpumpMonitor/BOM&Costing_1x.ods](files/heatpumpmonitor/BOM&Costing_1x.ods)

 ### 20x batch

-A batch of 20x heatpump monitor boards start to give significant savings on the PCB cost and a couple of the other components, the cost price drops to £29.61 ex VAT in these quantities.
+A batch of 20x heatpump monitor boards start to give significant savings on the PCB cost and a couple of the other components, the cost price drops to £29.93 ex VAT in these quantities.

 See [HeatpumpMonitor/BOM&Costing_20x.ods](files/heatpumpmonitor/BOM&Costing_20x.ods)

 ### Custom OEM

 Some of the components in the heatpump monitor are shared with other OpenEnergyMonitor units.
 Because we order these in much larger quantities we are able to get a lower price on some items.
-This drops the cost price to near £26 ex VAT.
+This drops the cost price to £28.88 ex VAT.

 The cost price of the heatpump monitor would be less if the PCB was ordered in larger quantities.
-Ordering in 50x would reduce the cost price by about £1.80, ordering in several hundred would reduce the cost price by about £6.
+Ordering in 50x would reduce the cost price by about £1.56, ordering in several hundred would reduce the cost price further.

 ### Sale price